MaSanTM/ISO200-PAM/README.md

 <h2>Makepkg</h2>
 <h3>Installing Make</h3>

-First of all, you'll need Make to run the commands for the installation.
+You'll need Make to run the commands for the installation.
 So:
 ```bash
 # pacman -S make
 ```